 - No more than two employees will be offered discount in any given cohort for each doctoral program.
 Cabrini employees are only eligible for inclusion in the cohort after enrollment targets have been met.

 VP Nomination letter must be received by March 1.
 Employees will be notified by April 1.

 This tuition discount only applies to full-time employees; spouse and dependents are not eligible for doctoral program tuition discount.

-Full-time employees and/or their spouses and dependents may be eligible to receive tuition remission for the University’s Master’s in International Business.
+Full-time employees and/or their spouses and dependents may be eligible to receive tuition remission for the University’s Master’s in Accounting, Leadership, and MBA.
 The number of available seats will be limited each term.
 The Dean of the School of Business, Arts and Media will inform Human Resources each term of how many seats are available for tuition remission in this program.
 If more eligible employees, their spouses, or dependents apply than seats available, seniority at the university will be used to determine eligibility for the benefit.
-Employee’s will be responsible for all other costs of the program including the three trips, books and NASBITE exam.
+Employees will be responsible for all other costs of the program including the three trips, books and NASBITE exam.

 Other Restrictions and/or Conditions

 - As of 2018 MS in Data Science is not covered under Tuition Remission Benefits.